-- Perform System Restore / Windows 10 reset
+- Perform a System Restore / Windows 10 reset

 - Check your hardware

-Since many Blue Screen of Death errors are commonly caused by drivers, we strongly advise you to update your drivers as often as you can.
-In order to avoid all BSoD errors, be sure that all major components are up to date with latest drivers.
+This is why, in order to avoid all BSoD errors, be sure that all major components are up to date with the latest drivers.

-Downloading drivers is fairly simple, and all you need to do is to visit your hardware manufacturer’s website, locate your device and download the latest drivers for it.
+All you need to do is to visit your hardware manufacturer’s website, locate your device, and download the latest drivers for it.

 After installing the latest drivers, BSoD errors should be resolved.
 Bear in mind that you’ll have to update as many drivers as you can in order to successfully fix this problem.

 - Restart your computer while it boots.
-Repeat this step until you start Automatic Repair.
+Repeat this step until you start the Automatic Repair.

-- Choose Troubleshoot > Advanced Options > Command Prompt.
+- Choose Troubleshoot, then Advanced Options, and start Command Prompt.

 - Close Command Prompt and try starting Windows 10 again.